Permafacture/Py-Visvalingam-Whyatt/README.md

 =====================

 Efficient Pure Python implementation of Visvalingam and Whyatt's algorithm for reducing the complexity of poly-lines.
+Also includes precision decimation to reduce file sizes if desired.

 Works with GDAL OGRGeometry LINESTRING, POLYGON and MULTIPOLYGON objects as well as lists of vertices.